What are the Cost Drivers of Investment Casting?

 The following considerations should be examined before deciding on what type of investment casting option is best for your project.
 While we like to think that anything is possible, it always comes down to what it costs to produce it.

-Wax Injection Tooling
+Factors Impacting the Cost of Wax Injection Tooling

 Tooling type in order of least tooling cost but highest piece price are as follows: